mhahnFr/CallstackLibrary/README.md

     foo2();
 }
 ```
-Compiled and linked on macOS with `cc -g main.c -I<path/to/library>/include -L<path/to/library> -lcallstack` creates the following output:
+Compiled and linked on macOS with `cc -g main.c -I<path/to/library>/include -L<path/to/library> -lcallstack` the example
+creates the following output:
 ```
 The current callstack:
 In: (a.out) printCallstack (main.c:8)